 Mash the boiled potato well ensure that there are no lump.
 Keep it aside while you prepare the rest of the ingredients.

 In a pan add 2 tbsp oil, add the chopped onion and saute for 2-3 minutes before adding the ginger garlic paste.
-If you don't have the paste ready, you can use 2 large clove of garlic and 1/2 inch of ginger and using a blender or pestle mortar make a paste.
+If you don't have the paste ready, you can use 2 large cloves of garlic and 1/2 inch of ginger and using a blender or pestle mortar make a paste.
 Cook this along with the onion for another 5 minutes.

 Add the green beans, peas and bell pepper at this stage.
 They would be cooked in another 5-6 minutes.
 Add a pinch of salt to speed the process of cooking.

 Add the chopped coriander and mint leaves along with the green chilli and transfer this to a blender.
 You can ofcourse use your Vitamix or smoothie maker as well.
 Blend this to a not very smooth mixture.
 Don't add any water while blending.

 Transfer this to a bowl, add the mashed potatoes, gram flour, 1 tsp salt or more if you feel the need and the spices (garam masala and chaat masala).
 Mix everything well using your hands and combine it all well.
 If it doesn't bind very well you can add another tbsp of gram flour but refrain from adding a lot of gram flour, else the kebab will turn out to be very stiff.
 They generally firm up well when added to the frying pan.

 In a flat pan or iron skillet add 2 tbsp of oil.
 The kebab dough can be divided into small golf size balls and flattened using your palms.
 Add half of cashew to the top of the kebab and add it to the pan on a medium flame.
 Keep it on each side for 5-6 minutes and cook it through.
 Remove it from the pan and repeat the step for the rest of the kebabs.